Numerix-DSP/siglib/pyFilter/README.md

 pyFilter is a collection of filter design programs.

-Currently these support low-pass and high-pass filters.
+These support both FIR and IIR filters and low-pass, high-pass, band-pass and notch filters.

 This package currently includes: pyFIR.py    - FIR filter design package